wamp-proto/wamp-proto/rfc/text/advanced/ap_35_authentication_cryptosign.md

 * Each certificate (except the last one) is supposed to be signed by the secret key corresponding to the next certificate in the chain (i.e. the signature of one certificate can be verified using the public key contained in the following certificate).
 * The last certificate in the list is a **trust anchor**: a certificate that you trust because it was delivered to you by some trustworthy procedure.
 A trust anchor is a CA certificate (or more precisely, the public verification key of a CA) used by a relying party as the starting point for path validation.

+More information about certificate chains, while in the context of x509, can be found in this white paper published by the *PKI forum*: [Understanding Certification Path Construction](http://www.oasis-pki.org/pdfs/Understanding_Path_construction-DS2.pdf).

 *What are On-chain Trust Anchors?*

 In x509, the set of trusted root CA certificates are stored in a machine/device local certificate store.
 This set of trusted root CA certificates are: